 There has never been so many ways to draw and paint digitally as there are today.
 Whether you’re drawing on an industry standard pen display tablet like the Wacom Cintiq, inking your comic using Manga Studio on a Microsoft Surface Pro tablet, or using the Procreate app on an iPad Pro the last few years have seen an explosion in potential applications and hardware geared towards direct manipulation of your art with a stylus on a screen.

 How did we get here?
 What was it like for the digital arts pioneers in the earliest days as these tools and technologies were being developed?
-Let’s take a brief look at some of the highlights of digital drawing and painting history: the Rand Tablet and how it led the way for the development of the Quantel Paintbox.
+Let’s take a brief look at two of the highlights of digital drawing and painting history: the Rand Tablet and how it led the way for the development of the Quantel Paintbox.

 The Rand Tablet: 1964

-This early stylus based computer interface was developed at the Rand Corporation in the early 1960s.
-In the video below Alan Kay (in 1987) shares a snippet of video demonstrating the Rand Tablet in the 1960s.
+This early stylus based computer interface was developed at the Rand Corporation in the 1960s.
+In the 1987 video above Alan Kay reminisces and shares a snippet of late ’60s footage demonstrating the Rand Tablet.

 The Quantel Paintbox: 1981

-Do you have your cathode ray tube television monitor powered on?
+Do you have your CRT (Cathode Ray Tube) monitor powered on?
 What about your Quantel Paintbox system?
-Make sure that the cable that runs from the system to your stylus doesn’t get tangled in your desk chair?
+Make sure that the cable that runs from the system to your stylus doesn’t get tangled in your desk chair.

 Later in the 80s a version of the system was developed to create print quality graphics.

 In the video below artist David Hockney uses the Paintbox Workstation for the first time: